ExistensialReset/flowmosr/ethos/THE_HARM_BOUNDARY_PROTOCOL.md

 ## §7.
 RATIONALE

 - Exile and separation enforce **boundaries**, not punishment.
-- Perpetrators retain **Baseline support and humane conditions**; they are contained but not harmed.
+- Perpetrators retain **Baseline support and humane conditions**; they are contained with access to necessary services.
+- Any long-term or permanent restrictions must be **periodically reviewed** and may be modified if independent evidence and proportionality assessments justify change.
 - Safety and autonomy of the victim are absolute.
-- All long-term or permanent restrictions must be **periodically reviewed** and may be modified if independent evidence and proportionality assessments justify change.

 ---